 Gaming at 144Hz makes the experience buttery smooth, but to take full advantage of it, you need a powerful graphics card and a compatible display.
-You also need the right cable to connect them both together.
+You also need the right cable to connect them both.
 While DisplayPort is a popular option, HDMI 144Hz is also entirely possible.
 Depending on which resolution you're trying to play at, you may need the latest-generation HDMI cable.

 Does HDMI support 144Hz?
-Yes, depending on the HDMI version, resolution, and bandwidth.
-All versions of HDMI from HDMI 1.3 onward right through to HDMI 2.1 provide enough raw bandwidth for 144Hz, provided sacrifices are made in either color, chroma, compression, or resolution.
+Depending on the HDMI version, resolution, and bandwidth.
+All versions of HDMI from HDMI 1.3 onward right through to HDMI 2.1 provide enough raw bandwidth for 144Hz, provided sacrifices are made in color, chroma, compression, or resolution.
 HDMI 2.1 – the latest and greatest HDMI version – has the most support for 144Hz with the least compromise, allowing 1440p with 4:4:4 or 2160p with 4:2:0 chroma subsampling.

 HDMI 144Hz through the generations